shakilahamedO1/shakilahamedO1/README.md

 ### Hi there 👋, I'm Shakil
 #### Programmer

 Welcome to my GitHub profile!
-I'm a Python enthusiast with a moderate level of expertise.
-I love tinkering with code and diving into Python projects that pique my interest.
+I'm a R and Python enthusiast with a basic level of expertise.
+I love tinkering with code and diving into R and Python projects that pique my interest.

-Skills: Python
+Skills: R & Python

 - 🔭 I’m currently working on this page.